ITfoxtec/FoxIDs/docs/language.md

 5. Click Add text to add a translation in another language
 6. Click Create

-This is an example of a text element translated into two languages (da and es).
+This is an example of a text element translated into two languages; Danish (da) and Spanish (es).

 ![Configure text](images/configure-tenant-text.png)